theminstack/styled/README.md

 Prop values can be completely rewritten using the `map` method.
 Props returned by the callback replace the current props without condition.

-**NOTE**: Try to use the `use` or `set` methods first, unless you need to remove or set props to undefined.
+**NOTE**: Please give preference to the `use` and `set` methods.
 They provide better type support for their respective scenarios.
+Only use `map` when you need to _remove_ properties from the current props object.

 ```tsx
 const StyledDiv = styled('div').set((props) => ({